Diamondbacks vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Zach Davies and Patrick Corbin are the projected starters when the Arizona Diamondbacks and the Washington Nationals play on Wednesday at Nationals Park, at 7:05 PM ET.
+Corbin Carroll and the Arizona Diamondbacks will look to out-hit Jeimer Candelario and the Washington Nationals at Nationals Park on Thursday at 1:05 PM ET.

-Oddsmakers list the Diamondbacks as -135 moneyline favorites, while giving the underdog Nationals +110 moneyline odds.
-The game's over/under has been set at 9.5 runs.
+The Diamondbacks have been listed as -155 moneyline favorites for this matchup against the Nationals (+125).
+The total for the contest has been listed at 8.5 runs.

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.